 I assume that before the South LRT was completed this buslane was much busier?
 But today this is a very quiet buslane compared to similar ones on Jasper (which are being removed) or 97st.
 I don't know how this will change with ETS' recently announced new strategy, and I also don't know if it will change after the Millwoods LRT is complete.
 But for right now, converting that underused buslane would be a quick-win.

 How.
 On.
 Earth.
 Is.
 This.
 An.
 Unmarked.
 Crosswalk?

 This is an elementary school.
 This is a university area.
 This is a commercial mainstreet.
 The only reason that this intersection is built like this is to discourage people from legally crossing the street.
-It's time for the city and the city administration to grow up.
+It's time for Edmonton to grow up.

 Here again the buslane has been replaced with a 2-way cycletrack.
 A crosswalk has also been added, along with a curb-bulb in the westside parking lane to shorten crossing distances.